Heijingmei/Heijingmei.github.io/src/README.md

 bgImage: /img/background1.png
 heroImage: /img/logo.png
 heroText: Blue Hell
-tagline: Lost temporally within the mainstream hegemonyic spiel,<br>the one will eventually find solace in the blue hell.
+tagline: Who temporally lost in the tyranny of the majority,<br> will find solace in the blue hell eventually.
 heroFullScreen: true
 projects:
   - icon: project